fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 df.corr()['price'].sort_values(ascending=False)

-The correlation between price and zipcode is negative, so I want to drop zipcode as well.
+The correlation between 'price' and 'zipcode' is negative, so I want to drop zipcode as well.
 ​
 ### 5-Binning ( yr_built, lat, long  )